sphen13/munki-proxy/README.md

 `/cache` | Local proxy cache

 ## Usage

+The only thing that will change between using your primary munki repo URL and your proxy URL is the server protocol, name and port.
+For example, if your real munki repo URL is `https://munkiserver.example.com/repo_root` your resulting proxy repo URL would be something like `http://munkiproxy.example.com:8080/repo_root`

 Example usage without mDNS:
 > Note you will need to map the port correctly if you change from the default 8080